fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 Also for these two tasks, there are ready-made npm scripts in the project!

 Study the structure of the project for a while.
 As you notice both the frontend and the backend code is now [in the same repository](/en/part7/class_components_miscellaneous#frontend-and-backend-in-the-same-repository).
-In earlier parts of the course we had a separate repository for both, but having those in the same repository makes things much simple when setting up a CI environment.
+In earlier parts of the course we had a separate repository for both, but having those in the same repository makes things much simpler when setting up a CI environment.

 In contrast to most projects in this course, the frontend code <i>does not use</i> create-react-app, but it has a relatively simple [webpack](/en/part7/webpack) configuration that takes care of creating the development environment and creating the production bundle.